quintoandar/butterfree/docs/source/extract.md

 )
 ```

-It's important to state the we have some pre-processing methods as well, such as filter and pivot.
-Fell free to check them [here](https://github.com/quintoandar/butterfree/tree/staging/butterfree/core/extract/pre_processing).
+It's important to state that we have some pre-processing methods as well, such as filter and pivot.
+Feel free to check them [here](https://github.com/quintoandar/butterfree/tree/staging/butterfree/core/extract/pre_processing).